danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 Each pixel selected contains color information that is the R (red), G (green), B (blue) and A (alpha) values.
 This is how the data is being stored in the pixels' one dimensional array:

 ![pixel](ch8_7.jpg)
-:   *Figure 8.10: An illustration of the breakdown of each pixel by Integrated Digital Media, NYU*[^nyu]
+:   *Figure 8.10: An illustration of the breakdown of each pixel by Integrated Digital Media, NYU, (image from https://idmnyu.github.io/p5.js-image/)*[^nyu]

 `loc` is a variable for storing pixel information.
 Each pixel position needs to be clearly located so that a line can be drawn at the right position.
 Following the function `Pixels()`, each pixel takes up four locations: The first pixel with the four RGBA values, then the second pixel with another four RGBA values, and so on, and so forth: